lttle-cloud/samples/README.md

 ## Prerequisites

 - An account on [lttle.cloud](https://lttle.cloud).
 You can follow the [Getting Started](https://docs.lttle.cloud/docs/getting-started).
-- Docker installed on your machine and a Docker Hub account to push the built image.
+- Docker installed on your machine

 ## Samples